UKHomeOffice/playbook/playbook/everyone-can-use.md

 * have accessibility as part of your definition of done (the quality checks before making something live)

+* include accessibility testing in unit and integration tests  – don’t leave testing for accessibility until UAT

+* use GDS or Home Office design systems as the basis for your work – they’ve got accessibility built in by default

+* include questions on accessibility if you are tendering for suppliers or software

+* make sure contracts with suppliers (to build or buy systems) have explicit accessibility requirements

-Everyone in your team (link to your team section) should help with accessibility.
-For example, your content designer will design accessible content and your developer will make the frontend accessible, and your user researcher will test this with users.
+[Everyone in your team](https://ukhomeoffice.github.io/playbook/team/) should help with accessibility.
+For example, your content designer will design accessible content, your developer will make the frontend accessible, and your user researcher will test this with users.

 See Home Office guidance on how different roles ensure inclusion and accessibility (internal link)